Baphomet perfumes

 Availability

-Baphomet perfume oil is produced in small batches and is intended for those already comfortable working with paradox, embodiment, and non-dual magical frameworks.
+Baphomet perfume oils are produced in small batches and are intended for those already comfortable working with paradox, embodiment, and non-dual magical frameworks.

 This is not an introductory product.